Somedude5/The-Sound-of-Silence/README.md

 - Set fade-in, auto crossfade, or the silence between tracks through the playlist menu per soundtrack
 - ![image](https://github.com/user-attachments/assets/33633878-b342-45b4-bc92-d601526de749)

+- You may only have either Auto Crossfade or Enable Silence activated at a time due to playback issues
 - The module works immediately with existing playlists—no track configuration required.

 ## Compatibility